RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 Objects in the RIPE Database are protected by using **mntner** objects.
 A **mntner** object contains the information needed to authorise creation, deletion or modification of any objects that it protects.

 * Objects are protected by a **mntner**, if they contain a reference to the **mntner** in the object.
 This is done by including a "mnt-by:" attribute.
 Other attributes offer hierarchical protection.
 The "mnt-by:" attribute is mandatory in all object types.
 Most users set the "mnt-by:" value in a **mntner** to reference itself.
-* The "referral-by:" attribute can refer to the **mntner** object itself.
-The database software does not currently use this attribute, even though it is mandatory to include it.
 * The "upd-to:" attribute specifies the email address to be notified when an attempt to update an object protected by this mntner is unsuccessful.
 * The "mnt-nfy:" attribute specifies the email address to be notified when an object protected by this mntner is successfully updated.
 * The "auth:" attribute defines an authentication scheme to be used.
 Any of the current authentication schemes used by the RIPE Database are allowed.